Frequently Asked Questions

 1. What makes a successful physician assistant student candidate?

-A minimally qualified candidate will have an academic background with a GPA of 3.2.
+A minimally qualified candidate will have an academic background with a minimum cumulative

 2. How much clinical experience is required?